viditgoyal3009/composer-chatgpt/README.md

 # Chatgpt package

-This Composer package allows you to convert text into audio using the ElevenLabs API.
+This Composer package allows you to chat with OpenAPI's Chatgpt API

 ## Installation

 To install this package, you can use Composer.
 Run the following command in your project directory:

 ```
-composer require innovination/elevenlabs
+composer require innovination/chatgpt
 ```

 ## Usage